-Join Chad Chelius for an in-depth discussion in this video What is a PDF and why should you use it?, part of Up and Running with Acrobat X.
+Join Chad Chelius for an in-depth discussion in this video What is a PDF and why should you use it?, part of Learning Acrobat X.

 Hi, my name is Chad Chelius, and in this video workshop, I'll be walking you through the capabilities and usage of Acrobat 10 from the viewpoint of a user in a typical business environment.
 As an Adobe certified instructor in Acrobat, I teach people how to use Acrobat X to get work done faster, easier and more efficiently.
 I find that users are often confused by the number of Acrobat products available on the market, and may not quite understand which product is best for them.